Web push notifications are a scalable, engaging solution for reaching your audience. There’s no argument about that.

 Do it all with Google Ad Manager

-In case you didn’t already know, the Google Ad Manager (GAM) platform is a simple way for large publishers to track and earn direct sales.
 Jeeng is integrated with GAM so all ads are controlled in one interface, including push notifications.
-That’s right: with Jeeng, website, email AND push notifications monetization can be managed in one dashboard.
+That’s right: with Jeeng, GAM for website, email AND push notifications can all be managed in one central location.

 Ready to move beyond one-size-fits-all messaging and start launching personalized web push notifications?
 Contact us today for a demo.